Tré Armstrong

-Tré Armstrong (born August 17, 1978) is a Canadian actress, choreographer and dancer.
+Tré Armstrong (born August 17, 1978) is a Canadian dancer, choreographer, and actress.

 Early life and education

-Her early dance schooling at age five in ballet, tap and jazz dance techniques is what has shaped her into who she is today.
+Born in Toronto, Armstrong's family lived in Parkdale until she was four.
+Her early dance training at age five in ballet, jazz, and tap dance techniques is what has shaped her into who she is today.

 Career

-Armstrong has appeared on the television programs Top of the Pops:, Canadian Idol, 106 & Park and the MTV Video Music Awards.
-Celebrities she has worked with include: Sean Combs, Hilary Duff, Missy Elliott, Jay-Z, Rihanna and Kreesha Turner.
-Armstrong has performed in multiple feature films, award shows, reality-based television shows, and all across the United States, Canada, St. Kitts, Australia, New Zealand, Europe and Japan.
+Armstrong has appeared on the television programs Top of the Pops, Canadian Idol, 106 & Park, and the MTV Video Music Awards.
+Celebrities she has worked with include Sean Combs, Hilary Duff, Missy Elliott, Jay-Z, Rihanna, and Kreesha Turner.
+Armstrong has performed in multiple feature films, award shows, reality-based television shows, and all across the United States, Canada, St. Kitts, Australia, New Zealand, Europe, and Japan.
 She is also one of the judges on So You Think You Can Dance Canada, and is in six episodes of The Next Step.